Zoom on the Briggs & Stratton 30676

 Power & Run Time

-The Briggs & Stratton 30676's design includes a gasoline-fueled 208 cc Briggs & Stratton PowerBuilt™ OHV 4-stroke engine.
-With a 120V output, it gives a running wattage of 3500W and also a peak wattage of 4375W.
+The Briggs & Stratton 30676 houses a 208 cc Briggs & Stratton PowerBuilt™ OHV 4-stroke engine, which provides 120V, consumes gasoline and delivers a running wattage of 3500W along with a peak wattage of 4375W.

-This generator is started via a simple traditional pull-start mechanism.
+This generator gets running thanks to a simple traditional pull-start mechanism.

-The Briggs & Stratton 30676 has a conventional, open frame design, of the following dimensions: L26 x W22 x H23 in, which offers support and allows it to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+The Briggs & Stratton 30676 has the following dimensions: L26 x W22 x H23 in.
+In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
+The featured design is ideal for the outdoors and all tough environments.

 Although this generator is technically considered 'portable' (in the sense that it can be moved), its 111 lbs make it incredibly difficult to manually lift and transport.
 However, this lack of maneuverability is compensated by its wheel kit (⌀7") and its folding handle, with which you can conveniently shift it, once it's on the ground.